alf45tar/ix4-300d/README.md

 With the default network configuration the NAS reboot on poweroff.
 Both interfaces need to be brought up at boot for poweroff to work correctly.

-My suggested fix is to use a [bridge](https://github.com/alf45tar/ix4-300d#bridging-network-ports) or a [bond](https://github.com/alf45tar/ix4-300d#bonding-network-ports) of network ports but the below configuration is a fix too.
+My preferred solution is to use a [bridge](https://github.com/alf45tar/ix4-300d#bridging-network-ports) or a [bond](https://github.com/alf45tar/ix4-300d#bonding-network-ports) of network ports but the below configuration is a fix too.

 Edit `/etc/network/interfaces` as follows
 ```